christoph-morrison/esp8266-vindriktning-particle-sensor/README.md

 As you can see in this image, you'll need to solder wires to GND, 5V and the Testpoint that is connected to TX of the Particle Sensor.

-Then just connect these Wires to GND, VIN (5V) and D2 (if you're using a Wemos D1 Mini).
+Then just connect these Wires to GND, VIN (5V) and D5 (if you're using a Wemos D1 Mini).

-Done.
+### BME280

+If you want to add a BME280, just connect 5V from the sensor board to `VIN`, `GND`from the sensor board or Wemos D1 to `GND`, `D1` from the Wemos D1 to `SCL` and finally `D2` from the Wemos D1 to `SCA`.

+Place both without obstructing the air flow in the enclosure.

 ## Software